joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 * Operational requirements: The franchisor sets operational requirements for the franchisee to follow, such as purchasing supplies from approved vendors, adhering to specific branding guidelines, and following established operating procedures.

-The franchise business model has several advantages for both the franchisor and franchisee, including:

-* Established brand: The franchisor has already established a successful brand and business model, which can help the franchisee attract customers and build a loyal customer base.

-* Reduced risk: The franchisee benefits from reduced risk, as they are operating a proven business model with an established customer base.

-* Training and support: The franchisor provides training and support to help the franchisee operate their business successfully, which can help inexperienced business owners achieve success.

-* Economies of scale: The franchisor can achieve economies of scale by sharing resources such as marketing materials and operational manuals with multiple franchisees.

-However, the franchise business model also has some disadvantages, including:

-* Limited flexibility: The franchisee must follow the franchisor's established brand and business model, which can limit their flexibility in operating their business.

-* Ongoing fees: The franchisee must pay ongoing royalties to the franchisor, which can impact their profitability.

-* Reputation risk: If a franchisee operates their business poorly or engages in unethical behavior, it can reflect poorly on the entire franchise system and damage the franchisor's brand.

 ## Pricing models

 Pricing models refer to the various strategies and approaches that businesses use to determine the prices of their products or services.
-Pricing is a critical aspect of business strategy, as it directly affects revenue and profitability.
+Pricing is a critical aspect of business strategy, as it directly affects marketability, revenue, and profitability.
 Here are some common pricing models used by businesses:

-* Cost-plus pricing: This pricing model involves calculating the total cost of producing a product or service, and then adding a markup to determine the selling price.
+* Cost-plus pricing.
+This involves calculating the total cost of producing a product or service, and then adding a markup to determine the selling price.
 The markup is typically a percentage of the total cost, and is designed to ensure that the business makes a profit on each sale.

-* Value-based pricing: This pricing model takes into account the perceived value of a product or service to the customer.
+* Value-based pricing: This takes into account the perceived value of a product or service to the customer.
 The price is set based on what the customer is willing to pay for the product or service, rather than on the cost of producing it.
 Value-based pricing is commonly used for premium or luxury products.

-* Dynamic pricing: This pricing model involves adjusting prices in real-time based on changes in demand and supply.
+* Dynamic pricing: This involves adjusting prices in real-time based on changes in demand and supply.
 For example, prices for airline tickets and hotel rooms often change depending on the time of day, day of the week, and season.

-* Subscription pricing: This pricing model charges customers a recurring fee in exchange for access to a product or service.
+* Subscription pricing: This charges customers a recurring fee in exchange for access to a product or service.
 Subscription pricing is commonly used for software, media, and other digital products.

-* Bundled pricing: This pricing model involves offering multiple products or services together at a discounted price.
+* Bundled pricing: This involves offering multiple products or services together at a discounted price.
 The goal is to encourage customers to purchase more products or services than they might otherwise.

-* Freemium pricing: This pricing model offers a basic version of a product or service for free, while charging for more advanced features or functionality.
+* Freemium pricing: This offers a basic version of a product or service for free, while charging for more advanced features or functionality.
 The goal is to attract a large number of users with the free version, and then convert some of them into paying customers.

-* Pay-what-you-want (PWYW) pricing: This pricing model allows customers to set their own price for a product or service.
+* Pay-what-you-want (PWYW) pricing: This allows customers to set their own price for a product or service.
 The goal is to encourage customers to pay what they believe the product or service is worth, and to attract customers who might not otherwise purchase the product or service.

 There are many other pricing models that businesses can use, and the choice of pricing model depends on a variety of factors, including the nature of the product or service, the target market, and the competitive landscape.
 Effective pricing strategies can help businesses to increase revenue and profitability, while also meeting the needs of their customers.